georgeanthony33/sei-group-project/README.md

 ## Deployment

-The game is deployed on Heroku and can be found [here](out-and-about-activities.herokuapp.com).
+The game is deployed on Heroku and can be found here: out-and-about-activities.herokuapp.com

 ## Technologies Used